liuyuf78fk/DNSLatencyTester/README.md

 # DNSLatencyTester

-DNSLatencyTester is a PowerShell-based tool to measure DNS query latency and retrieve resolved IP addresses across multiple public DNS servers globally.
+DNSLatencyTester is a Windows PowerShell tool that measures DNS query latency and retrieves resolved IP addresses from multiple global public DNS servers.
+It supports interactive testing of any domain, providing detailed latency timings and IP outputs for both IPv4 and IPv6.

+Designed for Windows PowerShell (5.1+) and PowerShell 7+ on Windows, offering a simple and effective way to diagnose DNS performance.

 ## Features